Workbook for Rau's Respiratory Care Pharmacology, 10th Edition

 Unit III: Critical Care, Cardiovascular, and Polysomnography Agents 18.
 Skeletal Muscle Relaxants (Neuromuscular Blocking Agents) 19.
 Diuretic Agents 20.
 Drugs Affecting the Central Nervous System 21.
 Vasopressors, Inotropes, and Antiarrythmic Agents 22.
 Drugs Affecting Circulation: Antihypertensives, Antianginals, Antithrombotics 23.
 Sleep and Sleep Pharmacology

-Douglas S. Gardenhire, EdD, RRT-NPS, FAARC, Georgia State University, Atlanta, GA and Sandra T Hinski, PHD, MS, RRT-NPS, Faculty
+Douglas S. Gardenhire, EdD, RRT-NPS, FAARC, Chair and Clinical Associate Professor, Department of Respiratory Therapy, Lewis School of Nursing and Health Professions, Georgia State University, Atlanta, Georgia and Sandra T Hinski, PHD, MS, RRT-NPS, Faculty

 Respiratory Care Division